rallysf/glm/README.markdown

 Usage & Architecture
 ====================
 There is one main function called GLM which expects a distribution to be passed in to it.
 The families can be found in the families attribute of this GLM function.
-For example: GLM.families.Gaussian() will initialize a gaussian distribution object.
+For example: `GLM(GLM.families.Gaussian())` will initialize a GLM with Gaussian distribution and `GLM(GLM.families.Binomial())` will initialize a GLM object with a Binomial distribution.
+Simply initializing `GLM()` with no arguments will default to Gaussian.

+Each of these distributions can take

 This is essentially a port of a python GLM implementation that uses the iteratively reweighted least squares algorithm in the excellent [statsmodels](http://statsmodels.sourceforge.net/) library.